 Program Educational Outcomes

-There are sixteen outcomes that must be satisfied by students before graduating:
+There are outcomes that must be satisfied by students before graduating:

-p. an ability to apply differential equations to solve problems at the interface of biology and engineering
+- the capability to apply advanced mathematics (including differential equations and statistics), science, and engineering to solve the problems at the interface of engineering and biology